midnightntwrk/midnight-architecture/specification/zkir-v2.md

 Inputs are explicitly given in an instruction's encoding, and they can be of various kinds as described below.
 Outputs are implicitly determined by an instruction's position in the instruction sequence.

-An instruction causes the next available locations in the memory to be filled with the instruction's outputs.
+An instruction causes the next available locations in the memory to be filled with the instruction's outputs in order.
-One kind of input is a memory index, which represents a use of the output of a previous instruction in the sequence.
+One kind of input is a memory index, which represents a use of the output of some previous instruction in the sequence.

 The values that can be in a memory location are described below.